liberforce/freeside-pelican/content/fed-up-with-ulimitcom.md

 Title: Fed up with ulimit.com
-Date: 2007-09-26 00:58
+Date: 2007-01-11 02:58
-Author: liberforce
+Author: LM2153-GANDI
 Category: Computers / Informatique
 Tags: Unclassified
 Slug: fed-up-with-ulimitcom
 Status: published

 A few years back, I was looking for a free (as in free beer) mail/webredirection service.
-[Ulimit.com](\%22http://www.ulimit.com/\%22) was a goodchoice back then.
+[Ulimit.com](http://www.ulimit.com/) was a goodchoice back then.
 But they have been annoying me a lot for the last year.
 Theybecame more and more intrusive with their ads.
 Thay started showing xxx-relatedads for your web visitors (I  didn't see it, but saw someone complainabout that on a website).

 Because of that, I stopped using the old web redirections I had from them.
 Butnow it's the e-mail forwarding quality of service that troubles me.**Sometimes, emails just don't reach me at all**.
 Not always, butit seems that I couldn' t receive a mail on my main adress for the last 2-3days.
-So dear [Lazyweb](\%22http://en.wikipedia.org/wiki/LazyWeb\%22), I'mnow looking for a new, as free (as in freedom *and* beer) as possible,web and mail forwarding service.
+So dear [Lazyweb](http://en.wikipedia.org/wiki/LazyWeb), I'mnow looking for a new, as free (as in freedom *and* beer) as possible,web and mail forwarding service.
 Do you know any (possibly France hosted, orwith access in french as ulimit)?

 **Edit:**
 I've looked to the providers of that kind of service I know: